mateus558/UFJF-Machine-Learning-Toolkit/getting_started/installation.rst

 The project can be compiled using the same commands in any system, the only difference is that on ``Windows`` you'll need to make sure that the folder containing UFJF-MLTK is in your include path, so you can use include statements as ``#include <UFJF-MLTK/Core/Data.hpp>``.
-For the standart instalation you only need to execute the following commands:
+For the standart instalation you only need to execute the following commands on the project folder:

 .. code-block:: cpp

     mkdir build
     cd build
     cmake ..